The following is Enota most recent rating letter dated January 2014 from Woodall's - the nation's leading campground rating agency.

 "Enota is truly magical.
 I have finally found the place we will return to year after year.
 Don't miss it."

 Enota is Five Star Rustic.
 The Ritz for the camper/naturalist.
-The owners and staff are warm and gracious, the food - much from their own organic farm - is heavenly and the camping facilities are exceptional.
+The owners and staff are warm and gracious and the camping facilities are exceptional.
 All surrounded by the abundance of nature - winding creek beds to play in, hiking trails, the organic farm, the ponds and waterfalls - all a stone's throw from our campsite (not to mention tiled bathrooms, washer/dryer etc).
 You can feel that this place has been tended and loved for many many generations.

 "Great place to bring a 3rd or 4th grade class for a camping trip!"